 To develop a united group effort of educators and the general public which will secure the highest advantages of physical, mental and social education.

 Section 2.
-The objects of this organization are promoted through an educational program directed toward parents, teachers, students and the general public; are developed through conferences, committees, projects and programs; and are governed and qualified by the basic policies set forth in Article IV.
+The objects of this Organization are promoted through an educational program directed toward parents, teachers, students and the general public; are developed through conferences, committees, projects and programs; and are governed and qualified by the basic policies set forth in Article IV.

 Section 3.
-The organization is organized exclusively for the charitable, scientific, literary or educational purposes within meaning of Section 501(c)(3) of the Internal Revenue Code or corresponding Section of any future Federal Tax Code (hereinafter “Internal Revenue Code”).
+The Organization is organized exclusively for the charitable, scientific, literary or educational purposes within meaning of Section 501(c)(3) of the Internal Revenue Code or corresponding Section of any future Federal Tax Code (hereinafter “Internal Revenue Code”).

 ARTICLE IV: Basic Policies

-The following are basic policies of this organization:
+The following are basic policies of this Organization:

-The organization shall be non-commercial, non-sectarian and non-partisan.
+The Organization shall be non-commercial, non-sectarian and non-partisan.

-The name of the organization or the names of any members in their official capacities shall not be used in connection with a commercial concern or with any partisan interest or for any purpose not appropriately related to promotion of the Objects of the organization.
+The name of the Organization or the names of any members in their official capacities shall not be used in connection with a commercial concern or with any partisan interest or for any purpose not appropriately related to promotion of the Objects of the Organization.

-The organization shall not –directly or indirectly—participate or intervene (in any way, including the publishing or distributing of statements) in any political campaign on behalf of, or in opposition to, any candidate for public office; or devote more than an insubstantial part of its activities to attempting to influence legislation by propaganda or otherwise.
+The Organization shall not –directly or indirectly—participate or intervene (in any way, including the publishing or distributing of statements) in any political campaign on behalf of, or in opposition to, any candidate for public office; or devote more than an insubstantial part of its activities to attempting to influence legislation by propaganda or otherwise.

-The organization shall work with the schools to provide quality education for all children and youth, and shall seek to participate in the decision-making process establishing school policy, recognizing that the legal responsibility to make decisions has been delegated by the people to the boards of education.
+The Organization shall work with the schools to provide quality education for all children and youth, and shall seek to participate in the decision-making process establishing school policy, recognizing that the legal responsibility to make decisions has been delegated by the people to the boards of education.

-The organization may cooperate with other organizations and agencies concerned with child welfare, but persons representing the organization in such matters shall make no commitments that bind the organization.
+The Organization may cooperate with other organizations and agencies concerned with child welfare, but persons representing the Organization in such matters shall make no commitments that bind the Organization.

-No part of the net earnings of the organization shall inure to the benefit of, or be distributable to its members, directors, trustees, officers, or other private persons except that the organization shall be authorized and empowered to pay reasonable compensation for services rendered and to make payments and distributions in furtherance of the purposes set forth in Article III hereof.
+No part of the net earnings of the Organization shall inure to the benefit of, or be distributable to its members, directors, trustees, officers, or other private persons except that the Organization shall be authorized and empowered to pay reasonable compensation for services rendered and to make payments and distributions in furtherance of the purposes set forth in Article III hereof.

-Notwithstanding any other provision of these articles, the organization shall not carry on any other activities not permitted to be carried on (i) by an organization exempt from Federal income tax under Section 501(c)(3) of the Internal Revenue Code, or (ii) by an organization, contributions to which are deductible under Section 501(c)(3) of the Internal Revenue Code.
+Notwithstanding any other provision of these articles, the Organization shall not carry on any other activities not permitted to be carried on (i) by an organization exempt from Federal income tax under Section 501(c)(3) of the Internal Revenue Code, or (ii) by an organization, contributions to which are deductible under Section 501(c)(3) of the Internal Revenue Code.

-Upon the dissolution of this organization, after paying or adequately providing for the debts and obligations of the organization, the remaining assets shall be distributed to one or more non-profit funds, foundations, or organizations which have established their tax exempt status under Section 501(c)(3) of the Internal Revenue Code.
+Upon the dissolution of this Organization, after paying or adequately providing for the debts and obligations of the Organization, the remaining assets shall be distributed to one or more non-profit funds, foundations, or organizations which have established their tax exempt status under Section 501(c)(3) of the Internal Revenue Code.

 ARTICLE V: Membership and Dues

 Section 1.
-Any individual who subscribes to the Objects and basic policies of this organization may become a member of this organization, subject only to compliance with provisions of the bylaws.
-Membership in this organization shall be available without regard to race, color, creed, sex, or national origin.
+Any individual who subscribes to the Objects and basic policies of this Organization may become a member of this Organization, subject only to compliance with provisions of the bylaws.
+Membership in this Organization shall be available without regard to race, color, creed, sex, or national origin.

 Section 2.
-The organization shall conduct an annual enrollment of members but persons may be admitted to membership at any time.
+The Organization shall conduct an annual enrollment of members but persons may be admitted to membership at any time.

 Section 3.
-Only members of the organization shall be eligible to participate in its business meetings, or to serve in any of its elective or appointive positions.
+Only members of the Organization shall be eligible to participate in its business meetings, or to serve in any of its elective or appointive positions.